buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Types/IfcDoorStyleOperationEnum.md

     <tr>
       <td valign="top" width="20%">DOUBLE_DOOR_<br>DOUBLE_SWING
       </td>
-      <td valign="top" width="50%">Door with two panels, one swings in both directions and to the right in the main trafic direction the other swings also in both directions and to the left in the main trafic direction.<br>
+      <td valign="top" width="50%">Door with two panels, one swings in both directions and to the right in the main traffic direction the other swings also in both directions and to the left in the main traffic direction.<br>
       <blockquote class="note">NOTE&nbsp; Direction of main swing (whether in or out) is determined at the <em>IfcDoor</em>.<br><br></blockquote>
       </td>
       <td valign="top" width="20%"><img src="../../../../figures/ifcdoorstyleoperationenum-fig06.gif" alt="double double swing" border="0" height="98" width="133"></td>